HenriqueGoro/HenriqueGoro/README.md

 ###

-<p align="left">📚 Currently trying to learn Python, but I'm also looking forward to learning other programming languages in the future.<br>🎲 My favorite hobbies are playing videogames, watching animes and reading books.<br></p>
+<p align="left">📚 Currently trying to learn Python and JavaScript, but I'm also looking forward to learning other programming languages in the future.<br>🎲 My favorite hobbies are playing videogames, watching animes and reading books.<br></p>

 ###